 When St. Jude opened in 1962, childhood cancer was considered incurable.
 Since then, St. Jude has helped push the overall survival rate from 20% to more than 80%, and we won't stop until no child dies from cancer.

 Every child deserves a chance to live their best life and celebrate every moment.
 When you support St. Jude, you help give kids with cancer around the world that chance.
 Together, we can save more lives.

 We are a tax-exempt, charitable institution listed in the Federal Internal Revenue Service Publication #78, "Cumulative List of Organizations," revised IRS Code 501(c)(3).

 You might be interested in:

-Our Gift Planning department has a representative in your area who can provide further information or help you prepare the right questions to ask your financial advisor to determine what type of planned gift may be right for you.
+Our Gift Planning department has a representative in your area who can provide further information for how to donate with a bank account or help you prepare the right questions to ask your financial advisor to determine what type of planned gift may be right for you.
 Email firstname.lastname@example.org, call (800) 395-1087, or fill out the form below, and a St. Jude representative will contact you.